jenkins-infra/update-center2/README.md

 Jenkins groups plugins into various categories in the plugin manager and on [plugins.jenkins.io](https://plugins.jenkins.io/).

-To set these on your plugin, add a [topic](https://help.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics) to your github repo, with the prefix jenkins-.
+To set these on your plugin, add a [topic](https://help.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics) to your github repository, with the prefix `jenkins-`.
 For example, if you want the `matrix` label, you need to add `jenkins-matrix` to your repo's [topics](https://help.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics) (also sometimes refered to as labels).

 Only labels in the [whitelist file](./src/main/resources/allowed-labels.properties) will make it into the jenkins infrastructure.